librasocial/PHOTON/README.md

 # Overview

-This repo contains the services for EMR.
+This repo contains the services for PHOTON.